kevando/chaz-app/documentation/ROADMAP.md

 figure out a good way to handle errors, but log them as issues in fabric (indexof error) and thats a release!!

 ---
+improvements
+format listitem, add rec button bigger, change type should be a cta

+---
 Cleanup